-Teachers, it’s tax time!
-Perhaps you’re a diligent number cruncher and have already lodged your return (you superstar!).
-If you haven’t yet, never fear!
-Teach Starter’s resident financial planner and analyst Kath has come to the rescue with some top tax tips for you, teachers!
+Teachers, it’s almost tax time!
+If you’ve been too busy to even think about your tax lodgement, Teach Starter’s analyst Kath has come to the rescue with some top tax tips for you, teachers!

-Here are Kath’s top 5 work-related expenses that are tax-deductible for teachers, some especially relevant this year during the COVID-19 pandemic.
+Here are Kath’s top 5 work-related expenses that are tax-deductible for teachers, some especially relevant during the COVID-19 pandemic.

 Are Your Work-Related Expenses Tax Deductible?

 But before we start, you’ll need to ensure your work-related deductions qualify as such.